fmcp/jetson_course_advanced/README.md

-# Getting Started with AI on Jetson Nano: Jetson Samples
+# Advanced Getting Started with AI on Jetson Nano: Jetson Samples

 These examples have been developed for the course "Getting Started with AI on Jetson Nano", taught by Francisco M. Castro with the collaboration of NVIDIA.